 Single drug treatments are an option for older adults and those whose bodies are not healthy enough to handle the side effects of combination chemotherapy.

-Ongoing treatment can help people live with MCL for many years.
+Ongoing treatment can help people with MCL.
 Individuals should attend all medical appointments to manage any side effects of medications and allow doctors the chance to spot signs that MCL is returning.

 Individuals may also find that having emotional support from friends, family, or community groups can help manage the emotional difficulties of living with MCL.